pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit register-stage >}}

+If you don't register the Stage (or any Sprites) with Pytch then they won't respond to any events (including the program starting), and they won't

 ## Create our hero

 There is not much to do in our game yet, so let's add something for the player to control.